siggisv/.dotfiles/README.md

 # My dotfiles (aka config files)

 Those are some of my personal config files.
+Most of those (and the following instructions) assume the OS to be Linux.

 ## Requirements